Kurdyka-{\L}ojasiewicz functions and mapping cylinder neighborhoods: Introduction

 for some $\rho> 0$ and a compact neighborhood $K_p$ of $p$.

-A quick look at the one-dimensional case shows that there do not exist nonzero functions that vanish at a point on the real line and satisfy (\ref{eq03}).
-In general, we were only able to conclude that the zero locus $Z$ of $f$ should be quite ``pathological''.
-More precisely, no point in the boundary of $Z$ can be reached from its complement by a Lipschitz curve.
-It is unclear whether such situation can occur while the simple nondegeneracy condition is still satisfied.
+A quick look at the one-dimensional case shows that there do not exist non-negative $C^1$ functions that vanish at a point on the real line and satisfy (\ref{eq03}).
+We prove that no point in the boundary of $Z$ can be reached from $M\setminus Z$ by a rectifiable curve.
 An alternative characterization of a gradient inequality of type (\ref{eq03}) is also presented making use of a ``dual'' version of Lemma 45 from \cite{BDLM}.
+This leads to a classification of simple non-degenerate critical points of non-negative functions in three distinct classes for which we provide examples.

 Some major advances in the topology of smooth manifolds have been pushed by the idea that critical points of smooth functions say something about the change in topology.
-The follwing question, whose answer we believe to be negative, is a timid attempt at an ``inverse problem'': \emph{The topology of the zero locus might say something about the immediate presence of critical points}.
+The following question, whose answer we believe to be negative, is a timid attempt at an ``inverse problem'': \emph{The topology of the zero locus might say something about the immediate presence of critical points}.

 \begin{question*} Can a wild 2-sphere be the zero locus of a nonnegative $C^2$ function $f\colon S^3\ra [0,\infty)$ with only simple nondegenerate points? \end{question*}

 Our article is organized as follows.
 In Section~\ref{S:PRELIM} we collect basic definitions and examples, and set up the framework for the proof of Theorem~\ref{T:MAIN_THM}.
 We prove this result in Section~\ref{S:EXISTENCE_MCN}.
 Section~\ref{Sec5} contains the proof of Theorem~\ref{T:MAIN_THM2}, along with further considerations on nondegenerate points of \KL\ functions.